From Lab to LEM: Beckman Innovation and the New Frontier (ONLINE EXHIBIT)

 Online Exhibit Video and PDFs

-The online exhibit is accessible below as a 2-minute mp4 presentation.
+The online exhibit is accessible below for viewing here, or on its host platform.
+Its mp4* file format was rendered in high definition (1080p).
 Sound runs throughout (“Cassini” music track) but can be muted, if needed.
-The viewer can also pause the presentation to allow for additional time reading object and photo interpretations or to use left and right cursor keys to move backward and forward through the presentation.
+The viewer can also pause the presentation to allow for additional time reading object and photo interpretations.
 A progress bar near the bottom indicates the viewer's journey through 22 slides.
+Run time is just under 2.5 minutes.

-Except where noted, all objects, images, and documents depicted in the From Lab to LEM online exhibit were sourced from Beckman Foundation Archive Collections and are property of the Arnold and Mabel Beckman Foundation.
+Except where noted, all objects, images, and documents depicted in the From Lab to LEM online exhibit were sourced from the Beckman Foundation Collection and are property of the Arnold and Mabel Beckman Foundation.
 As such, they may not be copied, reproduced, used, stored, or sold without written permission.

 Viewers can also access PDFs of the online exhibit slides in three parts using the following document links: